BBP School Year

 If we were to serve the youngest child in a family, we would also serve his or her older siblings.
 This would be the only fair thing to do, honoring and protecting the dignity and worth of every child in the family.
 Back to top

-Each week of the school year BBP volunteers procure kid-friendly, easy-to-prepare food, package it on Wednesday night, then deliver it to Brookings Head Start and the Brookings Public Schools on Thursday and/or Friday.
+Each week of the school year BBP volunteers procure kid-friendly, easy-to-prepare food, package it on Wednesday night, and delivered on Thursday.
 School personnel distribute the food to participating children before they leave for the weekend.
 (The schedule prior to school holidays is, of course, somewhat different.)